- INCURRING A VET STUDENT LOAN DEBT

 7.2 Full details of the application process and fees payable are available on the AAT’s website: www.aat.gov.au.
 Applications cannot proceed until the fee has been paid or waived.
 Applications for fee waiver must be made to the AAT.
 Refer to the AAT website for more details.

-7.3 Details of closest AAT office can be found on the AAT’s website.
+7.3 Details of the closest AAT office can be found on the AAT’s website.

 7.4 The Secretary of the Department, or the Secretary’s delegate, will be the respondent for cases that are brought before the AAT.
 Upon the Department’s receipt of a notification from the AAT, the Department will notify the Institute that an appeal has been lodged.
 Upon receipt of this notification from the Department, the Review Officer will provide the Department with copies of all the documents that are relevant to the appeal within ten business days.